-Access to a Linux-based operating system.
+Access to a Linux-based operating system

 You can simulate a device on Linux or MacOS, but to build a real device image, you’ll need Linux.
-If you’re a Windows or MacOS user, you install Linux on a virtual machine by using a free tool such as VirtualBox.
+If you’re a Windows or MacOS user, you can install Linux on a virtual machine by using a free tool such as VirtualBox.

-Experience with the Linux-command line.
+Experience with the Linux-command line

-A login to the OTA Connect Portal
+An OTA Connect Portal account

 If those prerequisites look OK to you, feel free to get started.